 Give a boost | Step up | Keep it simple | Have fun

 Gail Marshall and Sue McCabe set up the Community Comms Collective in Wellington in 2013, hoping to harness the generosity of communications people and achieve more than they could through their individual efforts.
 They are the founding trustees of the Community Comms Collective Charitable Trust.
 In 2017, Louise Lum, who founded the collective’s website usability service, joined Gail and Sue on the Trust Board, along with Lynne Le Gros in 2023.

-Our services are managed by volunteers in Wellington and Auckland who bring valuable knowledge, experience and connections to their work ‘helping people help others’.
+Our services are managed by volunteers who bring valuable knowledge, experience and connections to their work ‘helping people help others’.

 Sue has a background in communications but generally likes to keep her work as diverse, challenging and flexible as possible.
 Sue has been a volunteer, like forever.
 She’s convinced that inside every New Zealander is a volunteer itching to get out and give – and that the collective offers a great way to free this inner being.
-Sue’s a staunch advocate of the power of and greater potential for the community and voluntary sector to work in partnership with government and corporates to make New Zealander an even cooler place to live in.
+Sue’s a staunch advocate of the power of and greater potential for the community and voluntary sector to work in partnership with government and corporates to make New Zealand an even cooler place to live in.